pcpa/owl/README.md

 C/C++ like programming language using GNU lightning

-For instructions more see README.
+For more instructions see the README file.